gerp-project/gerp-template/README.md

-// Your PAT will need the following permissions depending on your target repos and desired templates repo.public_repo   // Required to make PRs against target repos repo.private_repo  // Only needed if you are synchronizing priviate repos workflow           // Only needed if you are synchronizing anything in the .github directory
+// Your PAT will need the following permissions depending on your target repos and desired templates repo.public_repo   // Required to make PRs against target repos repo               // Only needed if you are synchronizing priviate repos workflow           // Only needed if you are synchronizing anything in the .github directory
 ```